-Andrew D. Huberman, PhD, a neuroscientist at Stanford University, is a member of the Catalyst for a Cure Biomarker Initiative.
+Andrew D. Huberman, PhD, a neuroscientist at Stanford University, was a member of the Catalyst for a Cure Biomarker Initiative at the time of this 2017 interview.
 This unique consortium of four scientists is working collaboratively to develop new, specific and sensitive biomarkers to diagnose and manage glaucoma more effectively to preserve vision.

 Thanks to the generous support of our donors, the team has made exceptional strides and recently moved their investigations from the laboratory into the clinic for further testing.